sandervandevelde/nmeaparser/README.md

 The following devices are used to test the parser:

 * BEITIAN USB GNSS GPS Receiver BN-85U (U-Blox UBX-M8030)
-* GRB-288 Bluetooth GPS mouse
+* Webio GRB-288 Bluetooth GPS mouse
 * GSpace GS-R238 GPS mouse (SiRFstarIII)

 *Note: If you want to have your GPS device tested and officially supported here, please send me a DM in twitter @svelde*